 The cases of GPE in the Bunimivich stadium [32] and the Sinai-oscillator trap [33] are somewhat different.
 Indeed, in these models the spectrum of the linear system is unbounded so that, even if linear eigenstates are in the quantum chaos regime, the probability spreading to high energies is rather slow due to small coupling transitions induced by nonlinearity between states with significantly different energies.
 Thus in these systems there is a formation of a relatively compact probability packet at low energies which spreads to high energies very slowly in time.
 Such an energy packet of ρ_m gives S(E) values compatible with the curve of the BE ansatz however the fluctuations of $\rho_m(E)$ are very strong with a significant difference from the BE distribution at high energies (see e.g. Fig.5 in [32] and Figs. 8,11 in [33]).
 To analyze these features in more detail, we add to the diagonal RMT matrix element $H{n,n}$ an additional diagonal energy fn with a constant f > 0.
 Then the variation of linear energies fN becomes rather large and exceeds significantly those of the RMT case.
-The results for this model at $\beta = 1, f = 0.25$ show that at times $t = 2^{15}$ for N = 32(or $t = 2^{20}$ for N = 64) the probabilities $\rho_m(E)$ form a compact packet of approximate BE shape and the EQ thermal distribution is reached (with fluctuations) only at very large times $t = 2^{27}$ (see SupMat Figs. S13, S14).
+The results for this model at $\beta = 1$, f = 0.25 show that at times $t = 2^{15}$ for N = 32(or $t=2^{20}$ for N=64) the probabilities $\rho_m(E)$ form a compact packet of approximate BE shape and the EQ thermal distribution is reached (with fluctuations) only at very large times $t = 2^{27}$ (see SupMat Figs. S13, S14).
 Such large time scales were out of reach in [32, 33] due to the complexity of the numerical integration of GPE.

 In conclusion, we showed that a nonlinear perturbation of RMT leads to dynamical thermalization with energy equipartition corresponding to the laws of classical statistical mechanics [4, 35].
 Such a thermalization appears due to dynamical chaos in finite systems with moderate or large number of degrees of freedom at weak or moderate perturbation of a linear RMT system.
 At very weak perturbations the system dynamics is characterized by a quasi-integrable KAM regime.
-We argue that the proposed NLIRM model captures the generic features of dynamical thermalization in systems weakly perturbed by classical nonlinear fields.
-Of course, for finite many-body quantum systems with second quantization the interactions lead to quantum dynamical thermalization and distributions of Bose-Einstein for bosons or Fermi-Dirac for fermions, as it has been demonstrated in numerical studies [39] and [40-42] respectively.
+We argue that the proposed NLIRM model captures the generic features of dynamical thermalization in systems weakly perturbed by classical nonlinear fields and does not depend on the specific form of the nonlinear term (see detailed discussion in SupMat and Figs. S15, S16 there).
+Of course, for finite many-body quantum systems with second quantization the interactions lead to quantum dynamical thermalization and distributions of Bose-Einstein for bosons or Fermi-Dirac for fermions, as it has been demonstrated in numerical studies [41] and [42-44] respectively.